dgc-network/dgc-wallet/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

-If on the off-chance you do encounter issues with the wallet endpoints pages after an update you simply need to flush the permalinks by going to WordPress > Settings > Permalinks and hitting 'save'.
+If on the off-chance you do encounter issues with the payment endpoints pages after an update you simply need to flush the permalinks by going to WordPress > Settings > Permalinks and hitting 'save'.
 That should return things to normal.

 == Frequently Asked Questions ==